parhamrahmani/SongScope/README.md

 We will also need OPENAI ASSISTANT ID which has functions available to it.
 We will do this later in the project setup.

-- **MongoDB, ChromaDB and Nginx**
+- **MongoDB and Nginx**

-We will be using MongoDB as our database, ChromaDB for storing reviews and chat history and Nginx for our web server configurations.
+We will be using MongoDB as our database, Nginx for our web server configurations.

 The details will follow in the installation section.
 However, install these before starting with the project setup.